wozt/btopthemes/README.md

 # btopthemes
-Btop themes created by windsurf AI
+Btop themes created with windsurf AI

 # Installation
 Install these themes located in themes in this github by copying the files you want to your btop themes directory (e.g., `/home/<user>/.config/btop/themes/` on Ubuntu).